-Tara Malyon, Integrative Therapist at the Priory Hospital Chelmsford, describes the workings of a therapeutic group helping patients to deal with loss.
+Tara Malyon, Integrative Therapist at Priory Hospital Chelmsford, describes the workings of a therapeutic group helping patients to deal with loss.

 Loss and grief

 When anybody thinks of loss and grief, we tend to presume that this is as a result of bereavement.
 Whilst we acknowledge that this type of grief is very painful, what is not always recognised by our patients and society are the many other losses we may have experienced in our lives.
 Patients are often surprised, even shocked at how many losses they may have suffered in their lifetime and that coping with loss often means more than just bereavement counselling.

 Adapting to loss

 One of our therapy groups is called “Adapting to loss” and for many patients, this may be the first time that their losses have been recognised, not only by themselves but from other people.
 Patients may have spoken to a counsellor or therapist about their loss before, but recognition from others can help validate their feelings of loss.
 Many may have experienced a 'loss of childhood' and close relationships whilst growing up.
 John Bowby’s theory on attachment (1961) speaks about the human tendency to develop strong affection bonds.
 When the needs of the child are not met by their main caregiver, then difficult attachment styles can develop.
 As a result, this can cause difficult adult relationships later in life and their ability to cope with loss surrounding these relationships.

-The main object of the group is for the patient to be able to explore and acknowledge their many losses and how this has affected their lives, relationships and emotional health.
+The main objective of the group is for the patient to be able to explore and acknowledge their many losses and how this has affected their lives, relationships and emotional health.
 Examples of losses which are not always recognised by our patients are:

 - Childhood, relationships